-This sub-fund is suitable for investors with a longer-term investment horizon who wish to invest globally in a broadly diversified portfolio of equities and equity rights of companies in developed countries and emerging markets.
+This sub-fund is suitable for investors who wish to invest globally in a broadly diversified portfolio of equities and equity rights of companies in developed countries and emerging markets.
 By investing in this sub-fund, investors seek in particular to participate in global equity markets, and are thus prepared to accept the associated risk.